Stage 2 - Movement

 Predict you think the program will do, then run the program.

-• if command in ["north", "south", "east", "west"]: → execute code if the command is a direction
+• if command in ["north", "south", "east", "west"]: → runs this block only if the player typed a direction.

-• ["north", "south", "east", "west"] → a list of all the acceptable directions
+• ["north", "south", "east", "west"] → the list of directions the game will accept.

 Testing